shisotem/stanford-andrew-ng-ml-dl/s1_machine_learning_specialization/c2_advanced_learning_algorithms/w3_advice_for_applying_machine_learning/03_bias_and_variance/readme.md

     - Even with GPUs, once the neural network becomes large beyond a certain point, it gets computationally expensive and takes so long to train that it becomes infeasible.

+    - Sometimes, beyond a certain point it's hard to get much more data.

   ![alt text](resources/notes/15.png)